 Julie is a past president of the European and International TA Associations (EATA & ITAA) and was awarded the EATA Gold Medal in 2012 for services rendered.
 Julie is also the inaugural and current Editor of the International Journal of Transactional Analysis Research & Practice (www.ijtarp.org).

 Julie is now working with others in the team to provide the same sequencing of qualifications for TA psychotherapy as she has developed over the years for the developmental and coaching applications of TA.
 These provide opportunities for students to gain certification is at various stages during their training, rather than the international process which sees an attendance certificate for a TA introductory course followed several years later by accreditation as a Certified Transactional Analyst (CTA) – which leads to a high dropout rate by students who then have no reward for the years of study that they have completed.
-As a guide, those who complete a year of advanced TA training (usually about 9 or 10 attendances at 12 hour workshops/webinars monthly) and apply the TA as professionals to help others, can obtain a competence-based Certificate.
-Another year of attendance can lead to a Diploma, with a further year or two needed to be ready for the international certification and/or an optional MSc.
+As a guide, those who complete a year of advanced TA training (usually about 9 or 10 attendances at 2 x 6 hour workshops or the equivalent in 4 x 3-hour webinars monthly) and apply the TA as professionals to help others, can obtain a competence-based Certificate.
+Another year of attendance can lead to a Diploma, with a further year or two for the Advanced Diploma.
+At this point candidates can also apply if they wish for the optional ITAA/EATA international certification and/or an optional Master’s degree.

-Lynda is Deputy Programme Manager of the MSc in Developmental TA.
+Lynda is Deputy Programme Manager of the ICTAQ qualifications in Coaching, Developmental and Management TA.
 She specialises in the areas of individual and organisational development.
 She has been consulting with all levels of management and staff, across public and private sectors since 1991.
 She believes that the skills and talents of many people lie untapped and finds enormous satisfaction in working with individuals to unlock their true potential.

 Lynda is a BA (Hons) graduate, and she also holds a Diploma in Training Management.
 She is a Fellow of the Chartered Institute of Personnel and Development.
 She was Chairperson of the Training Standards Committee of the Institute of Developmental Transactional Analysis for several years, until becoming president-elect of the International Transactional Analysis Association in 2017.